synaptics-astra/doc/linux/index.rst

 Installing the WinUSB Driver on Windows
 """""""""""""""""""""""""""""""""""""""

-Windows requires a special USB Kernel driver to communicate with the Astra board over USB.
-Please download the driver from `GitHub <https://github.com/aduggan-syna/Synaptics_USB_Boot>`__.
+Windows requires a special USB kernel driver to communicate with the Astra board over USB.
+Please download the driver from `GitHub <https://github.com/syna-astra/usb-tool>`__.
 Linux and Mac hosts can access the Astra board from userspace and do not need any additional kernel drivers.

-After downloading in decompressing the USB Boot software package, right click on the ``SYNA_WinUSB.inf`` file in the ``Synaptics_WinUSB_Driver`` directory.
+After downloading and decompressing the USB Boot software package, right click on the ``SYNA_WinUSB.inf`` file in the ``Synaptics_WinUSB_Driver`` directory.
 Select "Install" from the drop down menu.